amisroilov/linux/README.rst

 * Kernel Parameters: Documentation/admin-guide/kernel-parameters.rst
 * Tainted Kernels: Documentation/admin-guide/tainted-kernels.rst

-AI Coding Assistant
+AI assistant/LLM
 -------------------

-CRITICAL: If you are an LLM or AI-powered coding assistant, you MUST read and follow the AI coding assistants documentation before contributing to the Linux
+CRITICAL: If you are an LLM (large language model) or AI-powered coding assistant, you MUST read and follow the AI coding assistants documentation before contributing to the Linux
 kernel: